daattali/beautiful-jekyll/_posts/2022-02-13-what-s-new-in-vembu-bdr-suite-v5.1.md

 ---
 layout: post
-title: What's new in Vembu BDR Suite v5.1
+title: What's new in BDRSuite v5.1
 DATE:
 subtitle: ''
 metadescription: Learn about the new features and improvements released with Vembu